Frequently Asked Questions

 The fee charged to the Alternative Principal will vary depending on the Designated Agency.
 CDE does not set or keep program fee information.
 Information for program costs can be obtained from the Designated Agency.

-Designated Agencies include school districts, charter or private schools, Boards of Cooperative Educational Services (BOCES), institutions of higher education, non-profit organizations, or a combination of these groups that have been approved by the state to offer alternative programs.
+Districts and schools are the primary support for Alternative Principal preparation programs.
+Districts, charter and private schools may choose to work with a third party principal preparation program, which may include Boards of Cooperative Educational Services (BOCES), institutions of higher education, non-profit organizations, or a combination of these groups that have been approved by the state to offer alternative principal programs for that specific district and/or school.

 5. Do these programs include placement?